-There is nothing quite as relaxing as a late weekend eggs breakfast, or a slow breakfast on a holiday.
+There is nothing quite as relaxing as a late weekend eggs breakfast or a slow breakfast on a holiday.
 This scrambled eggs with Arabic sausage and za’atar toast recipe gives a Middle Eastern twist to classic scrambled eggs.
+Made in our Dubai villa rental kitchen, it’s the first recipe in our Weekend Eggs series of breakfast eggs dishes from around the world.

 Scrambled Eggs with Arabic Sausage and Za’atar Toast Recipe

-One of the things we love about a rental house or apartment over a hotel is that you can make breakfast at your leisure rather than have to rush down to the dining room with wet hair after a quick shower to find that breakfast service finished ten minutes to go, the buffet looks like it has been raided by plundering pirates, and the waiters are looking at their watches as they start to prep the room for lunch.
+One of the things we love about a rental house or apartment over a hotel is that you can make breakfast at your leisure rather than have to rush down to the hotel dining room with wet hair after a quick shower to find that breakfast service finished ten minutes to go, and the buffet looks like it has been raided by plundering pirates.

-Here in Dubai I’ve opted for my own version: scrambled eggs with Arabic sausage and za’atar toast.
-The sausages I use are small lamb ones and are very spicy.
-They’re readily available at the major supermarkets in Dubai.
+Here in Dubai I’ve opted for my own version of an eggs dish I used to make when we lived here in the UAE (for almost 8 years!): scrambled eggs with Arabic sausage and za’atar toast.
+The sausages I use are small lamb sausages and are very spicy.
+They’re readily available at all the major supermarkets in Dubai.

-For rich, creamy and moist scrambled eggs I use a variation of the ones Gordon Ramsay does.
+For rich and creamy scrambled eggs I use a variation of Gordon Ramsay’s sublime scrambled eggs.

 Scrambled Eggs with Arabic Sausage and Za’atar Toast Recipe